 A note on food: never compost meat scraps or fish.
 Only use washed egg shells.
 Also, there are peels that should not be added.
 Those that are high in pesticides, such as orange peels.
 You don’t want the pesticides in your compost.

 You do need to turn your pile every few weeks.
-A pitchfork works best for this but you can use whatever tools are available to you.
+A pitchfork works best for this.

 Once your compost pile gets going you can stop layering dry and wet and just mix things in.